xrootd/howto/docs/ec/admintasks.md

 On the other hand, this is not a problem with xrootd proxy or `xrootdfs` as them maintain and reuse network connections.

+### Patch or upgrade the EC cluster

+If restart is needed after patching, or if a new xrootd version is needed, follow the procedure below:

+  1. Restarting a backend redirector or frontend proxy redirector will cause new connections to freeze for a while until the redirector is back.
+There is no other impact.
+  1. To restart a backend data server, first stop the `cmsd` service running on the node.
+Waiting until there is no activities in `xrootd` service (e.g. no TPC connections). then stop the `xrootd` service.
+Bring both services back afterward.
+    * At most `m` number of data servers can be brought offline at the same time.
+    * The more data servers are brought offline at the same time, the less protect during that period.
+    * If there is a `xrootdfs` mounting the backend cluster, avoid using the `xrootdfs` instance during these period.
+At the minimum, send a `SIGUSR1` to the `xrootdfs` process after bring down and bring up the `cmsd` on the data servers.
+  1. Similarly, once can use the above procedure for proxy servers in the proxy cluster.

 ### What to expect when failures happen

 When a data server goes down, all files with corresponding zip files on that